-"Just a few months ago, the government told us we were the only contractor to meet its deadlines and remain in budget, so rather than building one of every three houses, they want us to build all the houses in the Cape ...
-Acumatica really is an all-in-one, adaptable solution that quickly enables everything you need to run your business.
+the only contractor to meet its deadlines and remain in budget, so rather than building one of every three houses, they want us to build all the houses in the Cape...
+Acumatica really is an all-inone, adaptable solution that quickly enables everything you need to run your business.
 And it is effortless to use."

-GRAHAM LEONARD,

-CHIEF FINANCIAL OFFICER
+- GRAHAM LEONARD, CHIEF FINANCIAL OFFICER & OPERATIONS MANAGER, DUKATHOLE GROUP

-OPERATIONS MANAGER,

-DUKATHOLE GROUP